Luciana-Matos/rotatable-globe_PowerBI_DENEB/README.md

 ## 📖 About the Project
 This project was inspired by the [Workout Wednesday 2025 – Week 4](https://workout-wednesday.com/) challenge, which featured a rotatable globe visualization built with **Deneb** by Ying Fu.
-Their original work explored Chinese migration abroad, and I adapted it to tell a story that is personal to me: the **Brazilian diaspora**.
-To do that, I used the original data provided by the Brazilian Ministry of Foreign Affairs and modified the Deneb Vega code to display Brazilian migration data.
+While the original work focused on Chinese migration, I adapted it to tell a story that is personal to me: the Brazilian diaspora.

+To bring this idea to life, I adapted the Vega code and used migration data published by the Brazilian Ministry of Foreign Affairs (Itamaraty).
+This data set shows the approximate number of Brazilians living abroad in 2023.

-As a Brazilian migrant living in Portugal, I was curious to explore how my experience connects with the broader movement of Brazilians around the world.
-Using the globe visualization, I wanted to show where Brazilians are living abroad and how widespread this diaspora has become.
+As a Brazilian migrant living in Portugal, I was curious to see how my own journey fits into the larger movement of Brazilians around the world.
+The rotatable globe felt like the perfect way to explore this story.
+Unlike a static flat map, the rotatable globe invites the audience to interact, enhancing the experience and allowing more dynamic storytelling.
+Viewers can shift perspectives, filtering by specific regions, and even rotate to their own country of residence to immediately see the presence of the Brazilian community there.

 ---
 ## 📽️ Walkthrough Demo